 The law requires anyone providing childcare professionally for children under 8 for a period of more than two hours at a time, and/or receiving payment, to register with Ofsted.
 Providers are inspected regularly by Ofsted and these reports are then published.
 The inspection will rate the quality of the childcare being provided and judge it as either

 - Requires improvement

 When provision is judged to be less than "Good", Ofsted and the local authority will take steps to work with the provider to improve the quality of their childcare

 Exemptions - Some types of childcare are exempt from compulsory registration.
 Nannies, for example, are employed by a family to work in that family’s home, and are not classed as a childcare business in the same way as childminders who operate from their own homes.
 Other exempt provision includes those where children stay for less than two hours, such as crèches, or groups like Rainbows and Scouts.
 Exempt providers can opt to join what is known as the Voluntary Childcare Register and then can also be inspected.
-Sread more about employing a nanny here Finding a home-based child carer (nanny)
+Read more about employing a nanny here Information on employing a Nanny (home-based childcare)

 **All childcare providers listed on this directory are registered and subject to Ofsted inspections**